karl-run/karl.run/src/pages/posts/spring-boot-schema-first-graphql/index.md

 This class is simply a class that implements `GraphQLQueryResolver`, that provides a function that matches with our schema.
 The function could also be called just `hello()`, `graphql-java-tools` looks for both.

- It is `@Component` so that Spring Boot picks it up as a bean.
+ Remember to make it `@Component` so that Spring Boot picks it up.

  Start your server, and go to `http://localhost:8080/graphiql` (or refresh if you still have it open).
 Try executing a query: